 Abstract

 Assessment of stream health is a function of the physical, chemical, and biological integrity of the water body.
 While monitoring of all three indicators of stream quality is commonplace, combining these three indicators into a unified assessment of stream quality is rare, complicating the interpretation of complex environmental health information.
 In this study, a unified index was developed that combines physical, chemical, and biological indicators for southern California wadeable streams into a scientifically rigorous, easy-to-understand tool intended to facilitate management decision-making.
 Known as the Stream Quality Index (SQI), this tool is based on a stressor-response empirical model that quantifies the expected likelihood that chemical and physical stressors will impact multiple individual components of biological condition.
 The index’s chemical parameters, which are indicative of anthropogenic inputs, include nutrients and conductivity; the physical parameters include two physical habitat indices that describe instream (i.e., substrate) condition and stream corridor (i.e., riparian) condition, respectively; and the biological response parameters include biological indices for benthic invertebrates and algae.
 While the individual stressor and response components are quantitative and have similar meaning across a variety of environmental settings, the final SQI narrative assessment is categorical and designed to be directly actionable within a management decision-making context.
-The four narrative assessment categories are: (1) “healthy and unstressed” (i.e., unimpacted biology, so protection is recommended); (2) “healthy and resilient” (i.e., stressed, but biological communities are healthy, so reducing stress is recommended); (3) “impacted and stressed” (i.e., impacted biology due to known chemistry and/or physical habitat stressor(s), so remediation or restoration is recommended); and (4) “impacted by unknown stress” (i.e., biology is impacted, so causal assessment is recommended to identify stressors).
+The four narrative assessment categories are: (1) “healthy and unstressed” (i.e., unimpacted biology); (2) “healthy and resilient” (i.e., stressed, but biological communities are healthy); (3) “impacted and stressed” (i.e., impacted biology due to known chemistry and/or physical habitat stressor(s; and (4) “impacted by unknown stress” (i.e., biology is impacted).
 To facilitate adoption by managers, a web-based application was developed that not only maps overall SQI results, but also enables users to readily access underlying quantitative information for stressors and biological responses to understand likely reasons behind the categorical assessments.
 This transparent design was intended; high-level output and foundational components of the SQI are relevant for different audiences and details are not sacrificed for accessibility.

 Introduction